Introduction and the Challenge:

-According to the National Council of Childhood and Motherhood (NCCM), 93% of Egyptian children aged one-14 years old suffer from violence.
-The UNICEF study, “Violence Against Children in Egypt” found that 66% of children interviewed (aged 13-17) suffer from physical violence, more than one in three students experience bullying on a regular basis, 78% of respondents suffered from emotional violence and most all girls surveyed reported having experienced sexual harassment.
+According to the National Council of Childhood and Motherhood (NCCM), 93% of Egyptian children aged one-14 year old suffer from violence.
+The UNICEF study, “Violence Against Children in Egypt,” found that 66% of children interviewed (aged 13-17) suffer from physical violence, more than one in three students experience bullying on a regular basis, 78% of respondents have suffered from emotional violence, and almost all girls surveyed reported having experienced sexual harassment.
 In 2017, the Thomson Reuters Foundation Poll ranked Cairo as the worst megacity in the world in terms of women’s safety.

 Numerous studies have shown that violence against children has detrimental effects on family structures, community cohesion, and educational advancement and that this violence tends to be repeated.

 The Heya Masr programs are based on research-based techniques in behavioral development.
-The program’s trained facilitators offer classes and workshops in order for the youth to build their self-confidence, develop and strengthen their characters in a nurturing, safe environment.
-The curriculum teaches children the importance of physical activity, nutrition, a healthy lifestyle, character development, bullying, and sexual harassment awareness, and self-defense training in order to address the major issues plagued by the youth today.
+The program’s trained facilitators offer classes and workshops in order for the youth to build their self-confidence, and develop and strengthen their characters in a nurturing, safe environment.
+The curriculum teaches children the importance of physical activity, nutrition, a healthy lifestyle, character development, bullying awareness, sexual harassment awareness, and self-defense training in order to address the major issues plagued by youth today.
 In addition to youth services, Heya Masr also offers parenting programs and rehabilitation training.
-In order to fully actualize the mission of eradicating inequality and promoting good mental and physical health for all Egyptian citizens.
+To fully actualize the mission of eradicating inequality and promoting good mental and physical health for all Egyptian citizens.

 There are many types of research that provide different approaches address how developmental interventions could be conducted to prevent violence against children based on family, community, local authorities, schools, governmental or non-governmental organizations, and the children themselves through a group of legislations, tools, and skills that equip them and improve their abilities to protect children from various types of violence.

-“Working Together to Safeguard Children, A guide to inter-agency working to safeguard and promote the welfare of children” addressed that the child-centered approach is fundamental to safeguarding and promoting the welfare of every child.
+A guide to inter-agency working to safeguard and promote the welfare of children addressed the fact that a child-centered approach is fundamental to safeguarding and promoting the welfare of every child.
 A child-centered approach means keeping the child in focus when making decisions about their lives and working in partnership with them and their families.
 Moreover, understanding what happened and why things happened can improve children’s responses in the future.

-Heya Masr adopted the child approach to achieve child protection and prevent violence against children by developing the child’s character by processing tools and skills that enable him/her to protect him/her from the aforementioned types of physical and psychological harm and restore their dignity and self-worth.
+Heya Masr adopted the child approach to achieve child protection and prevent violence against children and women by developing the child’s character through processing tools and skills that enable them to protect themselves from the aforementioned types of physical and psychological harm and restore their dignity and self-worth.
 End generation recycles trauma and abuse.
-Moreover, Heya Masr works with parents to raise their awareness with positive growth methods and meet their children’s needs.
-For this purpose, we chose to focus on the following three processes:
+Moreover, Heya Masr works with parents and educators to raise their awareness with positive growth methods to meet their children’s needs.

 If children attain the knowledge, skills, and ability to make their reality better, make their own choices, and participate in decision-making processes, their characters are developed.